 Sonic Tools S9 Toolbox w/Tools

-Of course, Sonic Tools also makes larger boxes like the S12 or even the S14 if you want to go absolutely overboard.
+Of course, Sonic Tools also makes larger boxes like the S12 or even the S14 if you want to go overboard.
+They also have their NEXT series, though the advantages over the original line look minimal for the cost.
 Possibly the best of all, you can completely customize any of Sonic Tools’ tool boxes when you order online.
 They give you almost unlimited combinations of tool combinations.

 Best Tool Chest for the Money